webofdata/specification-archived/specification.md

 If the client has not yet synchronised the dataset then it must first use the 'get-changes' operation to obtain the initial data.

-The response to this request will be an array of entities and a header, 'X-WOD-NEXT-DATA', that contains a token that MUST be used as the value of the 'nextdata' query paramter in a subsequent request.
+The response to this request will be an array of entities where the last entity has the id '@continuation' which has a data property of 'wod:next-data'.The value of this property MUST be used as the value of the 'nextdata' query paramter in a subsequent request.

 The client stores the entities provided in the array into a local dataset.
 For each entity the client deletes the local representation and replaces it with the new one provided.
 If the entity provided is marked as deleted then the client must delete the local copy.
 Clients should not update local entities unless there has been an actual change.
+If there is no difference between the local representation and the one provided in the entity then the client is free to not modify the local representation.

-The client MUST store the value of `X-WOD-NEXT-DATA` header value only after it has committed the changes indicated by the entities in the response.
+The client MUST store the value of `wod:next-data` property only after it has committed the changes indicated by the entities in the response.

-A client can then keep making calls and then storing the tpken in the 'X-WOD-NEXT-DATA' header until no more data is available.
+A client can then keep making calls and then storing the value in the 'wod:next-data' header until no more data is available.

-At subsequent further intervals a client should use the stored `X-WOD-NEXT-DATA` token and a requst to 'get-changes' to determine if there are any changes to the dataset.
+At subsequent further intervals a client should use the stored `wod:next-data` value and a requst to 'get-changes' to determine if there are any changes to the dataset.

 Clients are free to use their own schedule for calling 'get-changes'.